prideout/sfpaths/README.md

 **sfpaths** is a pet project that allows quick visualization of a set of Strava paths.

+See [my blog entry](http://github.prideout.net/d3-strava) for more about this.

 ## Flask Server

 The `sfpaths.py` script launches a little [Flask](http://flask.pocoo.org/) server that logs in to [Strava](https://www.strava.com/), collects all the Lat-Long data, then generates a consolidated and minimal JSON file called `tracks.json`.